hbb20/CountryCodePickerProject/README.md

        - Use ```` changeLanguage()```` method.

  ### 13. National Flag Thumbnail
- - Added flag thambnail to cpp and selector dialog
+ - Added flag thambnail to ccp and selector dialog
  - More thumbnail packs can be added
  - By default flag will be added to the ccp view
  - #### Set through xml